bulletmark/pkglog/README.md

 This allow you to set default preferred starting arguments to `pkglog`.
 Type `pkglog -h` to see the arguments supported.
 E.g. `echo "--days 7" >~/.config/pkglog-flags.conf` to make `pkglog`
 only display the last 7 days of updates by default.
+This is also useful to set your default parser using `-p/--parser`.

 ### INSTALLATION